-A Site-Specific Condition has been added in respect to the front and side setbacks.
+A Site-Specific Condition has been added in respect to the front setback.
 The front setback is reduced to 2.5 metres for the project, rather than the 7.5 metre stipulation.
 The front setback for Building A will be 3 metres, however Building D is proposed to be 2.5 metres from the front lot line.
-The interior and exterior setbacks for the project have been reduced to 3 metres with the 4.5 metres outlines in the setback section above.
-The site-specific condition contains the legal description of the lands, and is only intended for this proposal.
+The site specific condition contains the legal description of the lands, and is only intended for this proposal.